Please read the following policies carefully

 Schedules for private lessons are very tightly organized.
 We ask, therefore, that you make every effort to have your child at the private lesson for which he/ she is scheduled and to arrive promptly.
 In the interest of safety, each child should be taken to and picked up directly from the teacher.

 No make-up lessons will be given.
 However, you may make an arrangement to switch your child’s lesson time with another student in your teacher’s studio.
-Students should refer to the Academy Activities Calendar for dates related to piano lessons.
+Students should refer to the Academy Activities Calendar or String Events Calendar for dates related to lessons.

 Practice is considered “homework” and should be viewed as such by both student and parent.
 It is the responsibility of the parent to see that the student develops a daily practice routine.
 It is the responsibility of the student to adhere to the guidelines set forth by the teacher for practicing specific skills and repertoire.

-A student who repeatedly comes to lessons unprepared should re-evaluate his/ her commitment to piano lessons.
+A student who repeatedly comes to lessons unprepared should re-evaluate his/ her commitment to lessons.

 Parents will be informed when the student needs new music.
 The name of the book and the cost will also be given.
 The parents can choose to pick up the music themselves or pay the teacher in advance to order the music for them.